 - During February, the contiguous United States experienced above-average temperatures with a national average temperature of 38.3 degrees F. This was 3.6 degrees F above average, making it the 17th warmest February on record.

-- Precipitation totals were mixed during February, resulting in a nationally-averaged precipitation total 0.25 inch below the long-term average of 2.02 inches.
+- nationally-averaged precipitation total 0.25 inch below the long-term average of 2.02 inches.

 - According to the U.S. Drought Monitor, as of February 28th, about 39 percent of the contiguous United States was experiencing drought conditions, a slight increase compared to the beginning of the month.
 However, the percent area experiencing the worst category of drought, called D4 or exceptional drought, shrank from 3.2 percent to 2.5 percent.
 Drought conditions generally improved across the Southern Plains where there has been above-average precipitation for several months.
 Drought conditions deteriorated across parts of the Southeast and the West, which had been drier than average.